Terbau/fortnitepy/README.md

 # Credit
 Thanks to [Kysune](https://github.com/SzymonLisowiec), [iXyles](https://github.com/iXyles), [Vrekt](https://github.com/Vrekt) and [amrsatrio](https://github.com/Amrsatrio) for ideas and/or work that this library is built upon.

+Credits to [Terbau](https://github.com/Terbau) for originally making the libary.

 Also thanks to [discord.py](https://github.com/Rapptz/discord.py) for much inspiration code-wise.